MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/preview-schedule-board.md

 ### Uninstall schedule board preview

-To uninstall the new Schedule board preview solution (Resource Scheduling Controls), perform the following steps.
+To uninstall the new schedule board preview solution ("Resource Scheduling Controls"), perform the following steps.

-1. Go to the Schedule Board Settings entity customization form
+1. Go to the **Schedule Board Settings** entity customization form.
-2. Remove the new Sschedule board preview control from the grid that you added in th above article.
+2. Remove the new schedule board preview control from the grid.
-3. Save and publish the changes
+3. Save and publish the changes.
-4. Go to the Resource Scheduling app, clear the cache of the browser and reload Schedule Board.
-The old schedule board is loaded without the preview toggle in the top right of the screen.
+4. Go to the resource scheduling app, clear the browser's cache, and reload schedule board.
+The old schedule board will load without the preview toggle in the top right of the screen.
-5. Once the solution is uninstalled, the new Schedule Board will not be available for the environment until you upgrade your Field Service app to the latest available version.
+5. Once the solution is uninstalled, the new schedule board will not be available for the environment until you upgrade your Field Service app to the latest available version.